krother/bash_tutorial/tutorial_part1.rst

    df --help

-The solution is the last character of the first authors’ first name.
+The solution is the last character of the first authors first name.

 6.3.
 Set an environment variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~